avalanche-foundation/ACPs/ACPs/186-update-validator-manager/Readme.md

 #### `UpdateValidatorManagerTx`

-The `UpdateValidatorManagerTx` will allow an L1 to update its validator manager contract address and chain ID:
+The `UpdateValidatorManagerTx` will allow an L1 to update its validator manager contract `Address` and `ChainID`:

 ```golang
 type UpdateValidatorManagerTx struct {